 - How has your work created faster, cheaper operations (or more profit) for your employers?
 What foresight did you offer to make it happen?

-When you mention them in the cover letter (“I consistently have higher call resolution metrics in my support roles, because I’m able to listen closely for the real issues in my customer conversations”), you’re connecting these dots and making it obvious why the employer should consider your application.
+When noting your value proposition in your cover letter (“I consistently have higher call resolution metrics in my support roles, because I’m able to listen closely for the real issues in my customer conversations”), you’re connecting the dots and making it obvious why the employer should consider your application.